keshavkushwah03/Classification_Project_On_Health_Insurance_Cross_sell_Prediction/README.md

 3. Random Forest initially outperformed with high accuracy and ROC-AUC but was overfit.
 4. XGBoost demonstrated consistent performance with the highest F1 scores after tuning.
 5. The XGBoost Classifier was chosen as the preferred model for this classification project.

+## Acknowledgments

+The dataset used for this project is obtained from [(https://colab.research.google.com/drive/11B63ha9A33oS0Gra2wb1ByMec0vGDVxv?usp=sharing)] and should be credited.

+## Author

+- Keshav Kushwah
+- Contact: keshavkushwah03@gmail.com

+Feel free to reach out if you have any questions or suggestions!